Rguillermo21/COVID19-and-Unemployment-in-BC-s-Service-Industry/README.md

 https://go2hr.ca/bc-tourism-and-hospitality-labour-market-information-employment-tracker

 We cannot include other datasets as they contain information that is proprietary and the licenses do not allow the contents for public viewing.

+The template used for the website is Massively by HTML5 UP. html5up.net | @ajlkn
+Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)